Godwin Zaki

 Godwin Zaki (born 10 November 1994) is a Nigerian professional footballer, who plays as a forward.

 Club career

-He played for Enugu Rangers in the Nigeria Professional Football League.
+Godwin Zaki played for Enugu Rangers in the Nigeria Professional Football League.
 He previously played for clubs in Cyprus, Finland and Malta.

 Personal life

-He is the younger brother of John Zaki.
+Godwin Zaki is the younger brother of John Zaki.
 He is known for his strength and physical presence with the ball.